kudobuilder/kudo/keps/0028-transient-parameters.md

 Cons:
 - It won't be obvious from the parameter list that this is a plan specific parameter
-- It will be possible for a parameter to be transient for one plan but permanent for another.
+- It will be possible for a parameter to be transient for one plan but persistent for another.
 It would not be possible to store transient parameters in the `planExecution` structure of the instance

 ### SetParameters Task